valerytschopp/owncloud-ldap-schema/README.md

 ## Installation

-To install the schema in a OpenLDAP use the following command:
+To install the schema in a OpenLDAP using OLC (cn=config), use the `ldapadd` command:

     root# ldapadd -Y EXTERNAL -H ldapi:/// -f owncloud.ldif

-And check that the schema is correctly loaded:
+And verify that the schema is correctly loaded:

     root# ldapsearch -H ldapi:// -Y EXTERNAL -LLL -b cn=config "(cn={*}owncloud)" ...